-4.4 Objective 4: Exploiters Brought to Justice
+4.4 Objective 4: Exploiters brought to justice

-"You get interrogated and you feel 'why am I being interrogated?
+The following is a quote from a survivor: "You get interrogated and you feel 'why am I being interrogated?
 I am the victim."
-Survivor

 Modern slavery is a crime and exploiters must be brought to justice to prevent them from exploiting others.
 This is not only the responsibility of the criminal justice system.
 From the general public as members of a jury, to Environmental Health revoking licenses, we must work together to apply the CCR.

 There were 205 suspects of modern slavery flagged cases referred from the police to the Crown Prosecution Service (CPS) for a charging decision in England and Wales in the year ending March 2019.
 Over two-thirds (68%) of modern slavery related CPS prosecutions in England and Wales resulted in a conviction in the year ending March 2019.

 Survivors told us that criminal proceedings are only one aspect of justice.
 Justice for survivors also means that their stories of exploitation are believed, and they have time to heal.
-Survivors also highlighted that justice for them would mean justice for all victim/survivors.
+Survivors also highlighted that justice for them would mean justice for all victims and survivors.

 What does 'Exploiters brought to justice" look like?

-How will we do this?
-What difference will it make?
-Exploiters identified and investigated: All agencies are involved in sharing information to build the intelligence picture and allegations are investigated thoroughly to ensure exploiters are held to account.
-Data is shared with STOP THE TRAFFIK and the model is promoted pan-London to encourage wider sharing.
+Exploiters identified and investigated

+All agencies are involved in sharing information to build the intelligence picture and allegations are investigated thoroughly to ensure exploiters are held to account.

+Data is shared with Stop The Traffik and the model is promoted pan-London to encourage wider sharing.
 Embed clear methods of reporting and create structures for data sharing with partners across the borough.

 Survivors feel listened to and believed.

 Exploiters will not be able to operate undetected.

-Victims supported to give evidence: Victims are supported throughout the criminal justice process and beyond, with their mental health at the forefront of considerations.
+Victims supported to give evidence

+Victims are supported throughout the criminal justice process and beyond, with their mental health at the forefront of considerations.

 A strategic needs assessment is undertaken to understand and address current gaps in provision.

 Survivors will be more likely to testify, leading to more convictions of exploiters.

 Exploiters will know that they will be held to account.

-Appropriate intervention is taken: Survivor needs are put at the heart of any action and agencies collaborate to use the tools at their disposal to take a zero-tolerance approach to exploitation.
+Appropriate intervention is taken

+Survivor needs are put at the heart of any action and agencies collaborate to use the tools at their disposal to take a zero-tolerance approach to exploitation.

 Agencies supporting victims are trauma informed and holistic.

 Working in partnership with the Police to achieve criminal justice outcomes.
 Ensuring successful outcomes for victims which are not limited to criminal justice outcomes.

 Survivors will feel safe and vindicated.

 Exploiters will be unable to exploit further victims.

-What does 'Exploiters brought to justice" look like?
-How will we do this?
-What difference will it make?
+Robust policies and procedures

 H&F have a robust policies and procedures in place to ensure businesses operating in the borough have an appropriate license and are observing business regulations.
 H&F will take action where there are concerns over the management of premises.

-Council officers across departments including but not limited to licensing and business regulations, environmental health & enforcement will work alongside the police, local charities supporting victim/ survivors of modern slavery and residents to identify premises where action should be taken.
-Businesses operating without a license or in breach of the conditions of their license will be referred to the Licensing Committee with a recommendation to have their license revoked alongside an offer of support to victim/survivors identified.
+Council officers across departments including but not limited to licensing and business regulations, environmental health & enforcement will work alongside the police, local charities supporting victims and survivors of modern slavery and residents to identify premises where action should be taken.

+Businesses operating without a license or in breach of the conditions of their license will be referred to the Licensing Committee with a recommendation to have their license revoked alongside an offer of support to victims and survivors identified.
 Where a criminal offence is established this will be fully investigated by the police.

-Survivors are treated as the victim of crime and supported through any intervention.
+Survivors are treated as the victim of crime and supported through intervention.

-- In an emergency, call 999. - Put the needs of victim/survivors ahead of friendship.
-If you know someone who is an exploiter, report it anonymously to the Modern Slavery Helpline 0800 121 700.
+- In an emergency call 999 - Put the needs of victims and survivors ahead of friendship.
+If you know someone who is an exploiter, report it anonymously to the Modern Slavery Helpline 08000 121 700

-Modern slavery is reported as a crime
+Modern slavery is reported as a crime.